 FACE recognises any legal and sustainable form of hunting which contributes to wildlife management.
 The 6th Annex in the “Habitat Directive 92/43/EEC” does not forbid any member state to allow the use of bow and arrow to hunt game.
 The European Charter on Hunting and Biodiversity and FACE recognise therefore bow hunting as a hunting method that fulfils all these conditions.
 Within FACE bow hunters are represented by the European Bowhunting Federation (EBF) which is an Associate Member of FACE.
 FACE encourages people to try out bow hunting and defends the rights of bow hunters in a positive and pro-active way.

-FACE recognises that in a strongly changed rural and urban landscape where some animals adapt with ease to suburban living conditions, bows can form a safe alternative to regulate these species which cause danger to people and the environment through damages to the habitat, crops or the spreading of diseases.
+FACE recognises that in a much modified rural and urban landscape where some animals adapt with ease to suburban living conditions, bows can form a safe alternative to regulate these species which cause danger to people and the environment through damages to the habitat, crops or the spreading of diseases.

 Furthermore, FACE understands as all forms and methods of hunting, bow hunting can be captivating.
 Where firearms give you the advantage to shoot over a much longer range, the bow restricts you to a much shorter distance.
 This demands a stealthy approach where the natural elements play a bigger role.
 It is this aspect of bow hunting that awakes the passion of some hunters or makes non-hunters decide to take up bow hunting.